Bitcoin slumps 10% as pullback from record high gathers pace

 “The action over the last 36 hours or so has largely been rippling outwards from the Janet Yellen comments on crypto,” he said, adding that it was still unclear exactly what, if any, moves the Biden administration would take.

-“We do think it’s probably still just a lapse in momentum rather than a sea change, though.”
+“We do think it’s probably still just a lapse in momentum rather than a sea change, though,” he said.

+The declines come amid signs that more institutional investors are taking steps to invest in the cryptocurrency.

+BlackRock Inc, the world’s largest asset manager, plans to add bitcoin futures to the list of eligible investments for two of its funds, company filings Wednesday show.
+[L4N2JW3RJ]

 Our Standards: The Thomson Reuters Trust Principles.